 Scientific research involving human subjects has produced substantial benefits for society, but it also has significant ethical questions.
 The mission of the University's Institutional Review Board (IRB) for Protection of Human Subjects is to ensure that research involving human subjects is conducted ethically.
 University and federal policies require that review and approval to use human subjects in research precede the research, no matter how great or small the involvement of the human subjects.
 In the case of dissertation research that involves the use of human subjects, the principal investigator is responsible for contacting the college Human Research Review Committee to obtain approval for the planned research.
 The University's IRB approval form is available at the IRB website.

-When the dissertation has been completed, the candidate will be given a final oral examination by a committee of not fewer than five members, one of whom must be from outside the student's major department or, for students in the College of Education, outside the student's area (not program), and appointed by the dean of the Graduate School.
+When the dissertation has been completed, the candidate will be given a final oral examination by a committee of not fewer than five members, one of whom must be from outside the student's major department or, for students in the College of Education, outside the student's program (not department), and appointed by the dean of the Graduate School.
 This examination will focus primarily on the candidate's research work, as embodied in the dissertation, and the field in which the dissertation lies, but it may encompass the complete program for the degree.
 The majority of the committee must approve that the student successfully defended the dissertation.
 The results of the examination must be reported to the Office of the Graduate School at least six weeks before the commencement at which the degree is to be conferred.

 Application for Graduation

-Each candidate for a doctoral degree must submit an Application for Degree via myBama not later than the last day to register or add a course of the semester or the first term of the summer session in which requirements for the degree are to be completed.
-That day is published for each semester at the Graduate School's website under Current Students/Deadlines for Graduate Students.
+Each candidate for a doctoral degree must submit an Application for Degree via myBama no later than the last day to register or add a course for the semester (or first term of the summer semester) in which requirements for the degree are to be completed.
+That specific date is published each semester at the Graduate School's website under Current Students/Deadlines for Graduate Students.

 Withholding or Withdrawing an Advanced Degree